nishant-k02/GitPulse-AI-Agentic-Analytics-Platform/README.md

-# GitHub Agentic Analytics – Bonus Assignment 1
+# GitPulse - An AI Agentic Analytics Platform

 This project implements an **agentic, LLM-driven analytics system** over GitHub repository statistics stored in **PostgreSQL**.
 You can: